PseudoTested/pseudosweep-demo/README.md

 # PseudoSweep Tool Demo

-This is an example repo to demonstrate a use case of PseudoSweep.
+This is an example repo to demonstrate a use case of the PseudoSweep Tool.
+A video demonstration is available [here](https://youtu.be/5QCsu7MbiXI).

 ## Setup
 1. Clone this repo and change into the directory using